saltstack/salt/doc/topics/cloud/vmware.rst

 clonefrom
     Enter the name of the VM/template to clone from.

+num_cpus
+    Enter the number of vCPUS you want the VM to have.
+If not specified, the current VM/template's vCPU count is used.

+memory
+    Enter memory (in MB) you want the VM to have.
+If not specified, the current VM/template's memory size is used.

 datastore
     Enter the name of the datastore where the virtual machine should be located.
 If